Corona Chronicles – Volume I

 As the coronavirus continues to spread throughout the world, movie, TV, music and theater productions have been forced to shut down with unprecedented speed, impacting every sector of the entertainment business.

-Variety is asking people across the industry, including actors, writers, directors, producers, crew members, executives, freelance workers, to write first-person essays about how their professional lives have been affected by this life-changing pandemic.
+Variety is asking people across the industry, including actors, writers, directors, producers, crew members, executives and freelance workers to write first-person essays about how their professional lives have been affected by this life-changing pandemic.

 Here is the first volume in a weekly continuing series.